- September 23, 2024

 "A Death in the Red Light" is a puzzle-based game set in 1988 Amsterdam, a city consumed by crime and vice.
 As a disgraced cop, you must solve a true crime mystery by connecting clues and using your detective skills to bring a killer to justice.
 Set against the backdrop of the city's infamous Red Light District, the game offers a gritty and realistic portrayal of historic Amsterdam.
 Can you solve the case and restore your reputation?

-- The game features a variety of creative puzzles that keep the experience engaging and fun.
+- The game features a variety of enjoyable puzzles that keep the experience fresh and engaging.

 - The noir style and Amsterdam setting add a unique charm and depth to the gameplay.

-- The game is criticized for being too short, with many players completing it in under 2 hours.
+- The game is criticized for being too short, with many players completing it in under two hours.

 - There are numerous bugs and technical issues that can disrupt gameplay, leading to frustrating experiences.

-- The narrative feels disjointed and lacks depth, making the overall experience feel shallow and unsatisfying.
+- The narrative feels disjointed and lacks depth, making the overall experience feel shallow.

 story